fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-04.md

 This specification does not introduce any new mechanisms or security concerns beyond what the other documents it references.
 In WebRTC, video is protected using DTLS/SRTP.
 A complete discussion of the security can be found in
 {{I-D.ietf-rtcweb-security}} and {{I-D.ietf-rtcweb-security-arch}}.
+Implementers
-Implementors should consider whether the use of variable bit rate video codecs are appropriate for their application, keeping in mind that the degree of inter-frame change (and, by inference, the amount of motion in the frame) may be deduced by an eavesdropper based on the video stream's bit rate.
+should consider whether the use of variable bit rate video codecs are appropriate for their application based on {{RFC6562}}.

 Implementors making use of H.264 are also advised to take careful note of the "Security Considerations" section of {{RFC6184}}, paying special regard to the